27°C

 History of the Transat Jacques Vabre

-The Transat Jacques Vabre, also known as the Route du Café, is a double-handed transatlantic race held every two years.
+The Transat Jacques Vabre, also known as the Route du Café, is a double-handed transatlantic race, held every two years.

-• From 2001 to 2007, the race ends in Salvador de Bahia in Brazil,
+• From 2001 to 2007, the race finished in Salvador de Bahia in Brazil.

-• The 2009 and 2011 editions end in Costa Rica at Puerto Limon,
+• The 2009 and 2011 editions culminated in Costa Rica, in Puerto Limon.

-• In 2013 and 2015, the finishing port is Itajaì in Brazil,
+• In 2013 and 2015, the arrival port was Itajaì in Brazil.

 Transat Jacques Vabre